queenofdowntime/queenofdowntime.github.io/_drafts/overlay-is-slow.md

 With so much going on over which we have no control, it was very possible that the slowdown was not down to us at all.
 But knowing our luck and our track record with major environmental shifts, honestly it was always going to be us.

-# 1: Logs
+# **1: Logs**

 Obviously we started with our logs.
 Garden-Runc components log _a lot_, so we started by pushing an app to our environment, grepping all mentions of that handle in `garden.stdout.log`, and having a good ol' read.
 And what we saw was:

-TODO: liveness or readiness?
 ```
-{"timestamp":"2018-10-24T11:39:55.231873213Z","message":"guardian.run.create-pea.clean-pea.image-plugin-destroy.grootfs.delete.groot-deleting.deleting-image.overlayxfs-destroying-image.starting","data":{"handle":"2d8f7e6d-66fa-4e5d-5cc1-da07-liveness-healthcheck-0"}}
-{"timestamp":"2018-10-24T11:40:03.189979808Z","message":"guardian.run.create-pea.clean-pea.image-plugin-destroy.grootfs.delete.groot-deleting.deleting-image.overlayxfs-destroying-image.ending","data":{"handle":"2d8f7e6d-66fa-4e5d-5cc1-da07-liveness-healthcheck-0"}}
+{"timestamp":"2018-10-24T11:39:55.231873213Z","message":"guardian.run.create-pea.clean-pea.image-plugin-destroy.grootfs.delete.groot-deleting.deleting-image.overlayxfs-destroying-image.starting","data":{"handle":"2d8f7e6d-66fa-4e5d-5cc1-da07-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-24T11:40:03.189979808Z","message":"guardian.run.create-pea.clean-pea.image-plugin-destroy.grootfs.delete.groot-deleting.deleting-image.overlayxfs-destroying-image.ending","data":{"handle":"2d8f7e6d-66fa-4e5d-5cc1-da07-readiness-healthcheck-0"}}
 ```
-_thanks to Nima Kaviani for PRing human-readable timestamps and saving me a lot of tediousness!_
+_Thanks to Nima Kaviani for PRing human-readable timestamps and saving me a lot of tediousness!_

 Why are we deleting an image?
 What is an image?
 What is a grootfs?
 What is a "pea"?
 Why does it need cleaning?
 Aren't we meant to be creating things here?

 There is a lot of info in these logs (even though I have edited them for you), so let's break them down.

-Guardian and GrootFS are components of Garden-Runc.
-Guardian is our container creator.
+Guardian and GrootFS are components of [Garden-Runc](https://github.com/cloudfoundry/garden-runc-release).
+[Guardian](https://github.com/cloudfoundry/guardian) is our container creator.
 It prepares an OCI compliant container spec, and then passes that to [runc](https://github.com/opencontainers/runc), our container runtime, which creates and runs a container based on that spec.
-Before Guardian calls runc, it asks GrootFS (an image plugin) to create a root filesystem for the container.
+Before Guardian calls runc, it asks [GrootFS](https://github.com/cloudfoundry/grootfs) (an image plugin) to create a root filesystem for the container.
 GrootFS imports the filesystem layers and uses OverlayFS to combine them and provide read-write mountpoint which acts as the container's rootfs.
 The path to this rootfs is included in the spec which Guardian passes to runc so that runc can [pivot_root](http://man7.org/linux/man-pages/man2/pivot_root.2.html) to the right place.

 (_for more on container root filesystems, see [Container Root Filesystems in Production](/2017/09/08/container-rootfilesystems-in-prod)_)

 A Pea is our name for a sidecar container.
 (Docker groups their sidecars into a Pod, as in a pod of whales.
 We are Garden so our sidecars are peas... in a pod.
 Yes, it is hilarious.)
-Sidecar containers are associated with 'full' containers and share some of the resources and configuration of their parent.
+Sidecar containers are associated with "full" containers and share some of the resources and configuration of their parent, but can be limited in a different way.
-Crucially, in the context of our Problem, they have their own root filesystem.
+Crucially, in the context of our problem, they have their own root filesystem.
 In the case of the logs above, the sidecar (pea) was created to run a process which checks whether the primary application container has booted successfully.
-When the process detects that the app is up and running, it exits, which triggers the teardown of its resources, namely the rootfs.
+When the process detects that the app is up and running, it exits, which triggers the teardown of its resources, including the rootfs.

-So that is what we are seeing here: for whatever reason we have yet to discover, after a pea has determined that our app is running and goes into teardown, GrootFS is taking ~8s to delete its rootfs.
+So that is what we are seeing here: for whatever reason we have yet to discover, after a pea has determined that our developer's app is running and goes into teardown, GrootFS is taking ~8s to delete its root filesystem.

 Given that this slowness appeared right after I bumped our VMs' OS, which we know included a jump from a 4.4 kernel to a 4.15 kernel, I was immediately Very Suspicious that we were apparently losing time in a rootfs deletion.

-But there is more to a GrootFS rootfs (_sigh_) delete than a unmount syscall, so we needed a little more evidence before wading into a kernel bisection.
+But there is more to a GrootFS rootfs (_sigh, naming_) delete than a unmount syscall, so we needed a little more evidence before wading into a kernel bisection.

-# 2: More logs
+# **2: More Logs**

 So we added even more log lines to GrootFS and pushed another app.

 ```
-{"timestamp":"2018-10-25T13:12:25.314306368Z","message":"...deleting-image.overlayxfs-destroying-image.starting","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
-{"timestamp":"2018-10-25T13:12:25.331496182Z","message":"...deleting-image.overlayxfs-destroying-image.getting-project-quota-id","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
-{"timestamp":"2018-10-25T13:12:25.333481923Z","message":"...deleting-image.overlayxfs-destroying-image.project-id-acquired","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
-{"timestamp":"2018-10-25T13:12:25.335395181Z","message":"...deleting-image.overlayxfs-destroying-image.unmounting-image","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
-{"timestamp":"2018-10-25T13:12:32.528611226Z","message":"...deleting-image.overlayxfs-destroying-image.image-unmounted","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
-{"timestamp":"2018-10-25T13:12:32.529112053Z","message":"...deleting-image.overlayxfs-destroying-image.removing-image-dir","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
-{"timestamp":"2018-10-25T13:12:32.549213494Z","message":"...deleting-image.overlayxfs-destroying-image.image-dir-deleted","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
-{"timestamp":"2018-10-25T13:12:32.550306115Z","message":"...deleting-image.overlayxfs-destroying-image.ending","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f"}}
+{"timestamp":"2018-10-25T13:12:25.314306368Z","message":"...deleting-image.overlayxfs-destroying-image.starting","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-25T13:12:25.331496182Z","message":"...deleting-image.overlayxfs-destroying-image.getting-project-quota-id","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-25T13:12:25.333481923Z","message":"...deleting-image.overlayxfs-destroying-image.project-id-acquired","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-25T13:12:25.335395181Z","message":"...deleting-image.overlayxfs-destroying-image.unmounting-image","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-25T13:12:32.528611226Z","message":"...deleting-image.overlayxfs-destroying-image.image-unmounted","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-25T13:12:32.529112053Z","message":"...deleting-image.overlayxfs-destroying-image.removing-image-dir","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-25T13:12:32.549213494Z","message":"...deleting-image.overlayxfs-destroying-image.image-dir-deleted","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
+{"timestamp":"2018-10-25T13:12:32.550306115Z","message":"...deleting-image.overlayxfs-destroying-image.ending","data":{"handle":"6a0aed04-fe8e-47a2-5d0b-dfbfc165534f-readiness-healthcheck-0"}}
 ```

 [The code](https://github.com/cloudfoundry/grootfs/blob/afb5cee1eb3b8c767f6a07c0b36a9f36e666d2dd/store/filesystems/overlayxfs/driver.go#L683-L685) between those two log lines was doing a `syscall.Unmount` and nothing more.

 Now that this was looking like a kernel thing and not a Garden/CF thing, we needed to tighten our testing loop.

-# 3: Reliable reproduction
+# **3: Reliable Reproduction**

-We created a small bash script which mimicked a scale at the filesystem level, which would...
+At the Garden level, and certainly at the GrootFS level, there is no knowledge of an "application".
+To Garden a scaled application is the same as an initial application: all it sees is containers.
+Peas (sidecars) are handled a little differently by Guardian and therefore follow their own code divergence, but to Runc (the thing handling the creation) a Sidecar container is just another container.
+Garden may think it has created 10 containers with 10 sidecars, but Runc knows it has simply created 20 containers.

+Going further, what does GrootFS know?
+GrootFS has the least awareness of anything containery.
+It just simply, on request, creates a mounted directory which could maybe be used as a root filesystem.

+Given that a syscall in heart of GrootFS has the most incidental and tenuous connection to a CF application, we were able cut out a great many extraneous parts and just use a small bash script to mimic an application scale at the filesystem level:

 - serially create 10 overlay mounts
 - unmount all mounts simultaneously